-For communicable disease prevention, children with live lice or nits will be sent home and may only return to the classroom when they are lice and nit free.
-Families must use an appropriate treatment to remove the lice and nits before the child returns to school.
-Children cannot return to school until a head check reveals that the child is free of both live lice and nits.
+POLICY: For communicable disease prevention, children with live lice will be sent home and may only return to the classroom when they are lice free.
+If a child has nits, they will be allowed to remain at school until the end of the day, but the parent must use an appropriate treatment to remove the nits before the child returns to school.
+Children cannot return to school until there is verification that the child is free of live lice.
 Staff will support families in their efforts to treat head lice by providing consultation and referrals as needed.